Lawin0129/LawinServerV2/README.md

 - `/ban {targetUsername}` - Ban a user from the backend by their username.
 - `/unban {targetUsername}` - Unban a user from the backend by their username.
 - `/kick {targetUsername}` - Kick someone out of their current game session by their username.
+- `/addall {targetUsername}` - Add all skins to a users account by their username

 ### How do I set up Discord moderators?
 1) Go to Config/config.json in the directory you extracted LawinServerV2 into.